dbt-labs/docs.getdbt.com/website/docs/reference/commands/cmd-docs.md

 ```

 ### dbt docs serve
 This command starts a webserver on port 8000 to serve your documentation locally.
+Run `generate` before `serve` as `serve` depends on the catalog which `generate` produces.
 The webserver is rooted in your `target/` directory.

 **Usage:**
 ```